github/go-spdx/README.md

 Function `ExtractLicenses` has 2 return values.
 First is `[]string` which contains all of the SPDX licenses without duplicates.

-The second return value is a `error` which is not `nil` if the given expression is not a valid SPDX expression.
+The second return value is an `error` which is not `nil` if the given expression is not a valid SPDX expression.

 #### Example